Last week I wrote in our Sunday Bulletin about checking inside on the condition of our heart. I copy it below:

 Members of a rugby team are all different, but together they make up the team – each member playing their part.

 Together, we make up the East Taieri Church team.
 We are all different.
 There are six different services represented here.
 But together we make up the ET team, each member playing their part.
+The mission of the All Blacks is clear – to get the ball across the try line, and stop the opposition doing the same, so they win the game.

 What is our mission as a church?